 Your website is often the first thing potential customers search for when they hear about your business.
 In a lot of cases, it’s how they discover your business in the first place, and in some cases, such as if you run an online store, your website is your business itself.
 It’s where consumers will interact with your brand and is usually their reference for making buying decisions (that’s if they’re not doing the buying on your website itself), which is why it’s vital to get it right.

-A good website is not only measured by the quality of your content, or even how it looks.
+The best website design is not only measured by the quality of your content, or even how it looks.
 It’s measured by how easy it is to navigate and how quickly users can find what they’re looking for, which can be the difference between someone doing business with you or not.

 If you don’t have a background in web design, you probably won’t be considering the different ways that people will potentially interact with your website when you’re designing it.
 This relates to user experience (also called user journey) and covers everything from where and how your content and images are displayed on the page, all the way down to the choice of colours in your design.
 A good web design agency will prioritise the user experience when designing a website to ensure the greatest chance of ROI (in ways you probably never would have thought of yourself).